(Spoken at a Conference in Delhi on Sept. 21, 1980)

 So with the movement of the world in the form of the transiency and the contingency of things in the finitude of structure we, included in this performance of nature, seem to be moving towards this utter perfection.
 So we have the answer to the question of what is the aim of human existence.
 The aim of human existence is the aim of anything, for the matter of that.
 If man is supposed to be made in the image of God, the Perfect Being, everything else also seems to have been made in the very same image.
 The image of perfection can be discovered as the root and the heart of any little thing or particle of nature.
 As man speaks and no one else seems to speak, he speaks only about himself and he has little to say about anybody else.

 All religion is manmade, and all the notions of spirituality and the pursuit of God, etc., are the productions of the workings of the human mind.
-Therefore, man always speaks about man only and to us the world is nothing but a world of mankind, humanity; there is nothing else for us.
+Therefore, man always speaks about man only and to us the world is nothing but a world of mankind, humanity, and there is nothing else for us.
 This is as it has to be, and there cannot be any other shape that our thoughts can take – because, as I began by saying, man can think only as man and he cannot think like a frog or any other thing that can be there in the world.

-This shows that our ideas cannot be regarded as complete ideas because there are other aspects which are required to complete the ideas that are human – though in this incomplete idea that is human, there is the presence of an implication or a suggestiveness which takes it to a perfection beyond itself.
+This shows that our ideas cannot be regarded as complete ideas because there are other aspects which are required to complete the idea that is human – though in this incomplete idea that is human, there is the presence of an implication or a suggestiveness which takes it to a perfection beyond itself.
 Every individual finitude is a suggestion to the existence of that which is beyond itself.
 Therefore, we are only suggestions of what is beyond us and we are not complete in ourselves.

 That is why man has been a failure and is also a great success.
 He has been an utter defeat in his pursuits of the values of life, yet he is a great success as a masterpiece in the creation of God.
 This is because this utterly defeated puny brain of the frail individuality of man is carrying in its bosom the suggestion of the presence of a tremendous immortal infinitude.
-Whether God exists or not is a different matter; that man should be able to feel the necessity for the existence of such perfection as God is a great certificate that can be given to the capacity of the human mind.
+Whether God exists or not is a different matter; that man should be able to feel the necessity for the existence of such a perfection as God is a great certificate that can be given to the capacity of the human mind.
 That man seems to be such a puny dust particle, as it were, in this tremendous fearsome astronomical universe is one aspect of the matter.
 But that this little dust of man should be able to conceive the magnitude of the fearsome expanse of the astronomical cosmos is the greatness of man.
 That which crushes, unconscious of the fact that it is crushing something, is not superior to that little thing which knows that it is being crushed.
-A man who may be pounded to dust by a huge mountain falling on his head is greater than the mountain, because the magnitude of the mountain is unconscious that it is falling on man but the man is aware that he is crushed under the weight of a huge mountain.
+A man who may be pounded to dust by a huge mountain falling on his head is greater than the mountain, because the magnitude of the mountain is unconscious that it is falling on man but man is aware that he is crushed under the weight of a huge mountain.
 The awareness of defeat is superior to the unawareness of success.
 So even a defeat carries within itself a superiority because of the presence of a light in the form of an awareness of the presence of defeat.
-There is no point in having success without having an awareness of it.
+There is no point in having success without being aware that there is success.
 An unconscious king is not in any way superior to a conscious beggar.

 Here is again a point which raises itself as a luminosity in the mind of man.
 Again, to reiterate the point, man is a mystery, and he is not an equation of mathematics.
 With this mystery that man is, man can know his destination.
 Man is supposed to be superior to the animal merely because of this peculiar aptitude and endowment that he knows the purposiveness of his activities, while the automaton of an animal is divested of this principle of the awareness of a purpose.